doublealogic/VBA-challenge/README.md

-# VBA Homework - The VBA of Wall Street
+# The VBA of Wall Street

 ## Background

-This project dealt with mastering VBA concepts in Excel.
-We would need to use VBA scripting to analyze real stock market data.
-To start
+In this repository, I have uploaded a project assigned to me that dealt with mastering VBA concepts in Excel.
+I would need to use VBA scripting to analyze real stock market data.
+To start, I was given two excel documents.
+One document was a demo stock market data workbook that I could test my VBA scripts on.
+The second held the real stock market data I would apply my VBA scripts to once the code

 ### Files